Break The Rules

 For more information call Mike or Brian at 914-925-9100 or email us at - email@example.com

 I served on the Boards of H.J.
-Heinz (2006-2013), Dr Pepper Snapple (2009-2012), Tampico Beverages (2004-2009) and Bob Evans Farms (2014-2018).
-I also volunteer for NFTE (Network For Teaching Entrepreneurship), teaching weekly high school classes on marketing in low income schools in Westchester and Fairfield Counties.
+Heinz (2006-2013), Dr Pepper Snapple (2009-2012), Tampico Beverages (2004-2009), A&W Brands (1987-1993) and Bob Evans Farms (2014-2018).
+Currently I sit on the board of 2 private beverage companies - Eska Water and Calypso (fruit drinks).
+I also volunteer for NFTE (Network For Teaching Entrepreneurship), teaching weekly high school marketing classes in low income schools in Westchester and Fairfield Counties.
 I now call Larchmont, NY, my home where I reside with my wife and just 1 mile from my daughter, son-in-law and two awesome grandkids.
 For fun I am into kayaking, paddle boarding, golf, swimming, cycling, scuba diving and photography.
 And I work a bit too.

 The first business case taught to first year marketing students at the Harvard Business School and numerous other MBA programs is the story of Snapple, one of the most celebrated brands in the beverage industry.
 Snapple's 30+ year journey contains numerous learnings about success and failure in the world of marketing.
 Snap Judgments is a fast-paced, 45 minute multi-media presentation about the rise, fall and rescue of one of America’s most iconic brands.
 It provides many important lessons about innovation, perseverance, culture change, and what it takes to turn around a declining business.
 I have been a keynote speaker at over 50 conferences, conventions and business meetings (but I won't release the transcripts unless all the speakers do).
 If you’re interested in learning more about the Snap Judgments presentation, please contact me directly at firstname.lastname@example.org.